 Whilst it has long been known as a seaside resort, there is far more to Brighton than just fish and chips on the beach!
 Here are a few fun facts to give you an insight into this vibrant, historic and diverse city.

-‘Brighton’ is not the city’s full name – Brighton is actually formally known as the city of Brighton and Hove.
-Many locals still consider the two to be separate towns.
+‘Brighton’ is not the city’s full name – Brighton is actually formally known as the City of Brighton and Hove.
+Many locals still consider the two to be separate towns, actually.

-Brighton borders the UK’s newest national park – you only need to travel 10 minutes outside of the city to reach the South Downs – the UK’s newest national park.
+You only need to travel 10 minutes outside of the city to reach the South Downs National Park.

 Brighton is home to Britain’s oldest cinema – the historic Duke of York’s cinema – it’s reputed to be the oldest cinema in continuous use in Britain, and offers cosy, theatre-esque surroundings in which to watch the latest releases and re-runs of the all-time classics.

-Today Brighton is considered a very desirable place to live, and walking around you may recognise some famous faces!
-Brighton’s creative vibe has always attracted artists, actors and musicians in particular, with Sir Paul McCartney, Nick Cave, Adele, Noel Gallagher, Fat Boy Slim, and even Hollywood actress Cate Blanchett all having owned homes in Brighton at some point or other.
-Speaking about Brighton, Cate Blanchett is quoted as saying, ‘I miss Brighton enormously, enormously.
-There is so much I miss, including rain.
-I miss the verdant countryside.’
+Walking around you may well recognise some famous faces!
+Brighton’s creative vibe has always attracted artists, actors and musicians in particular, with Sir Paul McCartney, Nick Cave, Adele, Noel Gallagher, Fatboy Slim, and Cate Blanchett all having owned homes in Brighton.

 Brighton is sometimes also referred to as ‘London by Sea’.
 Brighton first became fashionable amongst day-trippers and holidaymakers from London in the late 1700s, when the then Prince of Wales, who became King George IV, became a regular visitor.
 The palace he built, a beautiful Indian and Oriental inspired building called the Royal Pavilion, is one of England’s most unique landmarks.